Incorporating Literals into Knowledge Graph Embeddings: Related Work

 \section{Related Work}

-In the last years, several efforts to incorporate literals into KG embedding methods have been made.
-Toutantova \textit{et al.}~\shortcite{toutanova2015representing} and Tu \textit{et al.}~\shortcite{tu2017cane} make use of textual literals of entities in addition to relational embeddings.
-More specifically they learn additional entity embeddings from their textual description and use them in an additive term in the score function of latent distant methods.
-Xie \textit{et al.}, \shortcite{xie2016image} use image literals in their model by projecting entities' image features into an entity embeddings space.
+In the last years, several efforts to incorporate literals into KG embedding methods have been made. \cite{toutanova2015representing} and \cite{tu2017cane} make use of textual literals of entities in addition to relational embeddings.
+More specifically they learn additional entity embeddings from their textual description and use them in an additive term in the score function of latent distant methods. \cite{xie2016representation} and \cite{xu2016knowledge} also proposed methods to incorporate textual literals into latent distance methods such as TransE by encoding textual literals with recurrent or convolutional neural networks. \cite{xie2016image} use image literals in their model by projecting entities' image features into an entity embeddings space.
 However, all of those approaches do not consider numerical literals.
-MultiModal~\cite{pezeshkpour2017embedding} extends DistMult to also predict the likeliness of (subject, predicate, literal)-triples, by replacing the object embedding in standard DistMult by its literal embedding (where literals of different modalities are taken into account).
-By doing so literals are incorporated into entity embeddings by a multi-task learning scheme.
-In contrast, LiteralE combines the literals into the entity embedding directly and thus no additional learning task is required.
+MultiModal~\cite{pezeshkpour2017embedding} extends DistMult to also predict the likeliness of (subject, relation, literal)-triples, by replacing the object embedding in standard DistMult by its literal embedding (where literals of different modalities are taken into account).
+By doing so literals are incorporated into entity embeddings in an implicit manner. \cite{sun2017cross}, proposes to employ literals to refine the joint embeddings in entity alignment tasks: They use literals to cluster together entities which have high literal correlations, thus only indirectly use the literal information in the entity embeddings.
+In contrast to all the aforementioned works, LiteralE combines the literals into the entity embedding directly and explicitly by the function $g$ defined above.

-KBLRN~\cite{garcia2017kblrn} handles literals in a separate function added to the vanilla scoring function and thus does not incorporate literals in to the entity embeddings themselves.\footnote{Note, that incorporating the literal information into the embeddings also seems advantageous for entity disambiguation or clustering.} The construction of features from the numerical literals in KBLRN is based on some prior knowledge about where the difference between head's and tail's numerical literals is a good predictor for a given relation.
-Furthermore, KBLRN uses a fixed radial basis function (RBF) to transform these features.
-In contrast, LiteralE does not use any prior knowledge about the meaning of numerical literals and uses an adaptive function $g$ as in Equations~\eqref{eq:glin},~\eqref{eq:gnonlin},~\eqref{eq:gmlp}, and~\eqref{eq:ggate} to find the joint features of an entity and its literals.
+KBLRN~\cite{garcia2017kblrn} handles literals in a separate function added to the vanilla scoring function and thus does not incorporate literals in to the entity embeddings themselves.
+The construction of features from the numerical literals is based on a prior knowledge: the difference between the numerical literals of the subject and object entity is a good predictor for a given relation.

+These features then serve as input to a fixed radial basis function (RBF), which is added to the score function of the base method (DistMult).
+In contrast, LiteralE incorporates literal information directly into the entity embeddings\footnote{Note, that incorporating the literal information into the embeddings also seems advantageous for entity disambiguation or clustering.}, and does not use any prior knowledge about the meaning of numerical literals.